PicoLisp FFI with Crystal

 Finally, the code will free the previously allocated memory and print the result of the P structure.

-Some tests run at the end to ensure the data received from Zig is what we expected.
+Some tests run at the end to ensure the data received from Crystal is what we expected.

 Note

-• The values sent to the Zig library will be printed by Zig as Received struct:.
+• The values sent to the Crystal library will be printed by Crystal and tested with the spec equivalence tests.

-• The values received from the Zig library will be printed by PicoLisp as Extracted struct:.
+• The values received from the Crystal library will be printed by PicoLisp as Extracted struct:.

-The Zig code defines the struct for the received data; it is named PilStruct and contains the exact same specification as the P struct in the PicoLisp code explanation.
+The Crystal code defines the struct for the received data; it is named PilStruct in the C lib, and contains the exact same specification as the P struct in the PicoLisp code explanation.

 The extract() function creates a new struct in the variable newstruct which contains some new values, different from what was received by PicoLisp.

-Finally, it writes the newstruct struct to the pointer and returns 0.
+Finally, it overwrites the mystruct values with the new ones from newstruct, and returns 0.
 PicoLisp can then read the return code and the new struct data.

 Thoughts

-There isn’t much to this code, but I thought it would be fun to create a working FFI library that’s not written in C or Rust and which works perfectly with PicoLisp.
+There isn’t much to this code, but I thought it would be fun to create a working FFI library that’s not written in C or Rust or Zig and which works perfectly with PicoLisp.